SER516-S18/ProjectThree_Team04/README.md

 java -cp ".;./src/;./lib/jcommon-1.0.23.jar;./lib/jfreechart-1.0.19.jar" team04.project2.ServerApp
 ```

-Switch between the client and server application without rebooting by typing "init server" or "init client" in the console's input field.
+Note: One can switch between the Client and Server application without rebooting by typing "init server" or "init client" in the console's input field.

-Also, create a .jar file for the code and run with the following command,
-'java -jar ProjectTwo_Team04.jar -init  client;' for client and 'java -jar ProjectTwo_Team04.jar -init  server;' for server